zhiqwang/sightseq/README.md

 ## Usage

 - Navigate (`cd`) to the root of the toolbox `[YOUR_CRNN_ROOT]`.
-- Resize the height of a image to 32, and the width should be divisible by 8.
+- Resize the height of a image to 32, and keep the spatial ratio of the image.

 ### Datasets

-Refer to YCG09's [SynthText](https://github.com/YCG09/chinese_ocr), the image size is 32x280, origin image can be downloaded from [BaiduYun](https://pan.baidu.com/s/1QkI7kjah8SPHwOQ40rS1Pw) (pw: lu7m), untar it to directory `[DATASET_ROOT_DIR]`.
+Refer to YCG09's [SynthText](https://github.com/YCG09/chinese_ocr), the image size is 32x280, origin image can be downloaded from [BaiduYun](https://pan.baidu.com/s/1QkI7kjah8SPHwOQ40rS1Pw) (pw: lu7m), untar it into the directory `[DATASET_ROOT_DIR]`.

 ### Annotation file format